pwa-builder/PWABuilder/docs/starter/ui-components.md

-# Integrating UI component libraries
+# Integrating UI component Libraries

 The PWA Starter uses the [Shoelace](https://shoelace.style/) library for UI components by default.
 You can think of this as similar to Fluent Components or Material Components from Google.
 Shoelace provides a set of components, such as buttons, modals, alerts, progress bars etc, that make it easier and quicker to develop your PWA.